0xsecaas/LogAI/readme.md

   - Security recommendations (LLM + rule-based).
 - Lightweight, <2 GB RAM usage, near-instant responses.
 - Community-driven open-source project.

+## Usage
+`copy_logs.py` is the only part of this application that must be executed with admin level or root access because it reads the system logs and copies them to a local `./data` directory to further process it for the purpose of the application.

 ## Tech
 - **Input:** `/var/log/*`, `journalctl`, dmesg.